simonmika/egmontmika.com/content/blog/taking-a-new-decision.md

 +++
-title = "Taking the Decision"
-date = 2016-11-12T03:01:45Z
+title = "Taking a New Decision" date = 2016-11-12T03:01:45Z
 image = "taking a new decision.jpg"
 draft = true